How To: Get (and Fill) More Job Orders

 You may need to conduct an audit on your candidate database.
 A messy or outdated database is severely limited in its usefulness.
 Check out these tips for cleaning out your database.

-2) Redeploy more workers
+2) Redeploy more workers for new job orders

 Timing is one of the most important factors when it comes to redeploying workers.
 How do you know when to reach out to someone about a new opportunity?
 You need to know when a worker is finished with an assignment, and you need this information to be visible to and front of mind for recruiters.